elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/dynamic-imports.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, although import() looks like a function call, it’s a special syntax that just happens to use parentheses (similar to super()).
+  <div><strong>Interview Response:</strong> No, although import() looks like a function call, it’s a special syntax that happens to use parentheses (similar to super()).
 So, we cannot copy import to a variable or use call/apply with it.
 It is not a function.
 </div>
   </div>
 </details>